ajfisher/node-pixel/README.md

 ###### Parameters

-* **color string** A `String` providing the hex colour, CSS colour name or CSS rgb() values to be used to set the individual pixel a certain colour
+* **color string** A `String` providing the hex colour, CSS colour name or CSS rgb() values to be used to set the individual pixel a certain colour.
+You can also pass in an `Array` object that is a set of RGB values as [r, g, b].

 ###### Examples